lyind/handbork/content/docs/support-and-ops/support/support-FAQ.md

 - Did anything change in the cluster recently?
 - Is the issue a real issue, or is it just a question about how to do something or a feature request?
 If it is not an issue, we can move the discussion to a GitHub issue.

-## What's expected of the on-support engineer?
+## What is expected of the on-support Solutions Engineer?

 A Solutions Engineer on support shall: